an-mistral/Internship_project_Mutational_signatures_analysis/README.md

-# Internship_project_Mutational_signatures_analysis
-Internship project: Decomposition of somatic mutation profiles into mutational signatures
+# Internship project: Decomposition of somatic mutation profiles into mutational signatures